Buttery

 The Berkeley College Art Gallery serves as a cultural hub within Berkeley, it is a cozy visual art space showcasing a variety of artworks from Berkeley student artists.
 An intimate space that encourages reflection and artistic appreciation among the Berkeley community, the Art Gallery features rotating exhibitions and provides opportunities for students to engage directly with artists.
 The space is designed not only as a functional space for exhibitions and events but a cozy location to relax and study too.

 The Berkeley Art Gallery is available for use by Berkeley students only.
-For more information and permission for gallery use, please contact Naomi DiGioia (naomi.digioia@yale.edu ).
+For more information and permission for gallery use, please contact Adriana Rivera (adriana.rivera@yale.edu)

 The Barn